oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

     }
     ```

-    In this response we can see that two aspects were detected in the text.
+    In this response we can see that two sentiment aspects were detected in the text.
 Both returned with their position in the text (`offset` & `length`), the scores given by the model for each sentiment possibility and the final sentiment.

     The program continues to execute a similar patter for the Vision API.